William S. Breffle

 Dr. Breffle is an applied microeconomist specializing in environmental economics.
 Prior to joining Michigan Tech, for 12 years he conducted economics research primarily for testimony for large Natural Resource Damage Assessments at Superfund sites.
 He has done work in 15 states for a variety of stakeholders, working mainly with State and Federal Trustees.
 As a result, when he joined Michigan Tech in 2007 he brought practical and policy-relevant experience.
 He routinely collaborates with students and faculty on a wide spectrum of projects.

 Dr. Breffle is well-published in peer-reviewed books and journals, and has managed significant funding at Michigan Tech.
-He has published over twenty research papers and twenty technical reports.
+He has published over twenty-five research papers and twenty technical reports.
 Two of Dr. Breffle’s journal articles were selected for the International Library of Environmental Economics and Policy book volumes as "important and influential essays."
 Another publication co-authored by Dr. Breffle in 2006 is listed among the top 200 "most influential" research papers in the discipline of environmental and ecological economics, based on a rigorous statistical evaluation of nearly seven thousand articles.

 The Great Lakes and their broader ecosystems help shape the industries, recreation, and culture of the people who live near them.
 The activities of those residents, in turn, affect the lakes and their ability to provide economic services.
 Dr. Breffle's research aids in the development of policy management tools that sustain and protect the environmental and human-use services provided by these critical resources.